Growing at your own pace: How targeted digital marketing can keep your firm competitive

 - Add additional attorneys to your staff

 - Reduce administrative costs

 Consider these (and other goals) before you set your strategy.
 Make sure your goals are S-M-A-R-T (Specific, Measurable, Achievable, Relevant, and Time-based).
 These criteria have been around for over 40 years and have been widely used in business settings, including law firms.

 Where does digital marketing come in?

-With integrated digital marketing, your firm can speak directly to prospective and current clients where they are — online.
+With integrated digital marketing and advertising, your firm can speak directly to prospective and current clients where they are — online.
 Digital marketing (and increasingly, artificial intelligence) is a great equalizer in the legal profession.
 You may be a small law firm, but your digital presence can show your full-service abilities in a professional way that lets clients know they can trust you to handle their needs.

 An integrated plan means harnessing the power of multiple digital tactics to connect with potential clients.
 It also ensures your message is consistent across all those channels so there’s no confusion about what your brand stands for.
 For instance, the tone and style of your website should be the same as that of your social media presence.
 When consumers recognize your brand in your messaging, it creates a connection.

 Your digital marketing plan may include some or all of these tactics:

 - Online directories